+May 1996

+APPEAL 70

 Montana vs. Dauntless

 Rule 11, On the Same Tack, Overlapped Rule 17, On the Same Tack; Proper Course Rule 18.2(b), Mark-Room: Giving Mark-Room

 When about to pass a windward mark, a boat's proper course may be to sail above close-hauled.

+Facts and Decision of the Protest Committee

 Dauntless (W), on port tack, crossed ahead of Montana (L), on starboard tack, and tacked to windward of L without breaking rule 13 (While Tacking).
 W was clear ahead of L when she reached a close-hauled course.
 Soon after, they became overlapped with very little separation between them.
 The boats remained overlapped at the zone.
 The protest committee concluded that W failed to stay clear and forced L to bear off below the mark.
 In her defense, W claimed that L sailed above close-hauled before bearing away.

 The protest committee disqualified W for breaking rules 11 and 18.2(b).
 W appealed.

+Decision of the Appeals Committee

 As the windward and outside boat, W was required by rule 11 to keep clear of L, and by rule 18.2(b) to give her mark-room.
 Concerning rule 17, there are no facts as to whether L sailed above close-hauled, but her proper course when approaching the windward mark would have been to sail above close-hauled if that action was required to pass the mark.
 We see no evidence in the written facts or diagram that she broke rule 17.

 W's appeal is denied.
 The decision of the protest committee is upheld, and W remains disqualified.

+May 1996

+APPEAL 71

 Risky Business vs. Blonde Attack